Dance Like Nobody’s Watching: A Guide to Dancing In Brighton

 Where to dance:

 Capoeira is a Brazilian art form using elements of fight, dance and rhythm.
-It’s considered a conversation through movement between the players and has it’s roots in African slaves brought to Brazil in the 16th century as well as native Brazilian influences and some historians are of the opinion that it was used as a way to hide self defense training.
+It’s considered conversation through movement between the players, coming from African slaves brought to Brazil in the 16th century as well as native Brazilian influences.
+Some historians are of the opinion that it was used as a way to hide self defence training.
 Today it’s the perfect exercise for anyone who wants to get active, develop leg strength, upper body strength, flexibility and even learn a bit of Brazilian Portuguese.

 Moves: kicks, takedowns, hand and arm strikes, defensive moves